IvanVanco/Time-Series-Analysis/README.md

 which to add additional layers complexity and are good to test basic nature about time series.\
-Several such techniques are common in literature such as: **mean model, naive forecast, random walk, drift method.**
+Several such techniques are common in literature such as: **mean model, naive forecast - random walk, drift method and seasonal naive.**

 ### 7.1  **Mean model**